distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 Example: "If this proposal fails, I will stop supporting the protocol, withdraw liquidity, or otherwise take an action that lowers ASSET's price."

-This can make PASS look better than FAIL even if the proposal itself is negative-EV.
+This can make PASS look better than FAIL even if the proposal itself is -EV.
 The proposal passes not because it creates value, but because rejection has been made costly.

-This works for both positive-EV and negative-EV proposals where two conditions hold: the proposer has a real sabotage vector, and they do not value the reputational cost enough to avoid using it.
+This works for both +EV and -EV proposals where two conditions hold: the proposer has a real sabotage vector, and they do not value the reputational cost enough to avoid using it.

 That makes it narrower than the other attacks.
 New proposers often lack the ability to harm the DAO credibly, and established proposers often care about future business.
+But crypto can make this threat stronger than it looks in normal corporate or political settings.
+Pseudonymous actors, cross-border entities, and unclear legal recourse can make it harder to punish the attacker socially or legally.

-Still, where the sabotage vector exists, the cost is mostly off-path: if the threat works, the proposer rarely has to carry it out.
+Where the sabotage vector exists, the cost is mostly off-path: if the threat works, the proposer rarely has to carry it out.
+A sufficiently credible attacker can reuse the threat across proposals.

 ## Knock-In Delivery Buy Wall

-A proposer commits to deliver value only if the market forces them to acquire enough net PASS-ASSET exposure.

-The proposer runs a buy wall that keeps PASS-ASSET above FAIL-ASSET, or above whatever PASS/FAIL spread the decision rule requires.
-If bearish traders sell PASS-ASSET, the proposer absorbs the flow.
-If the sell pressure is weak, the proposal can pass without the proposer delivering.
-If sell pressure is strong, the proposer accumulates enough PASS-ASSET that delivery becomes privately rational.
-At that point, the earlier PASS-ASSET purchases are no longer wasted manipulation; delivery makes those purchases fair or profitable.

-This is not mainly an adverse-selection attack.
-It is mechanical reflexivity.
-Selling PASS-ASSET can trigger delivery.
-Buying PASS-ASSET too early can prevent delivery by reducing the sell pressure needed to force the proposer over the threshold.

-The strategy is most concerning because it can be attractive even for proposals that would be positive-EV if delivered honestly.
-Instead of delivering by default, the proposer gets a knock-in obligation: deliver only if the market forces them to internalize enough upside.
-If no one challenges the proposal, they preserve the option not to deliver.
+A proposer offers value-creating work, but only intends to perform it if defending the proposal becomes expensive enough that non-delivery no longer pays.

+Example: a proposer asks the DAO to approve a distribution deal.
+The deal is valuable if they actually recruit the distributor and do the integration work, but costly for the proposer to deliver.
+Instead of doing the work by default, the proposer runs a buy wall that keeps PASS-ASSET above FAIL-ASSET, or above whatever PASS/FAIL spread the decision rule requires.

+If bearish traders sell only a small amount of PASS-ASSET, the proposer absorbs the flow, the proposal passes, and the proposer can skip the work but gets paid anyway.
+If bearish traders sell heavily, the proposer keeps buying under the assumption that they will not deliver.
+They stop defending and switch to delivery once total defense costs would offset the amount they get paid if the proposal passes.

+This is the attacker's benefit.
+They preserve passage while replacing an unconditional delivery obligation with a knock-in obligation: deliver only after countertraders force defense costs up to the payout threshold.
+If the proposer is not capital-constrained and can defend the spread, the strategy reduces how often they need to deliver the proposal's offering without reducing passage.

-The key condition is that the buy wall must be cheaper than delivery until the delivery threshold is reached.
-Once that condition stops holding, the proposer switches to delivery.
-This gives the proposer a private cost cap: defend passage without delivering while that is cheaper, then deliver once PASS-ASSET exposure makes delivery rational.
+The key condition is that defending passage without delivery must remain profitable until the delivery threshold is reached.
+Once total defense costs would offset the futarchy payout, the proposer switches to delivery.
+This gives the proposer a private cost cap: defend passage without delivering while that is profitable, then deliver when the defended price becomes justified by the work itself.

 The buy wall must track the PASS/FAIL spread, not a fixed PASS-ASSET price.
 Delivery must make the defended PASS-ASSET price justified, not merely less wrong.

-This can be used by any proposal with optional value-creating work, including proposals that are positive-EV if delivered honestly.
-The harmful version is clearest when the proposal is only positive-EV in the delivery branch.
-In that case, counter-manipulation either fails to stop passage or helps create the branch where the proposal becomes worth passing.
+This can be used by any proposal, including proposals that are +EV if delivered honestly.
+It is harmful to the futarchy because the proposal is only +EV in the delivery branch.
+In that case, the proposer gets paid upon passage, while delivering only when the market has forced their defense costs up to the payout threshold.

 ## Conditional Exit Squeeze